 Check out this list of 100 Empowering Affirmations.

 3. Befriend Your Fears

 That sneaky voice that makes you doubt yourself and doesn’t want to try new things is your ego, and it’s motivated by fear.
 Your ego wants to be safe above anything else, it’s literally programmed into our DNA to help our species survive, and it knows that the unknown can be dangerous.
 Fear can manifest as self-criticisms and self-doubt that will keep you from stepping a toe out of your comfort zone.

 Make your ego your friend by acknowledging it and comforting it like a child.
-When I feel irrationally afraid of something I put my hand on my chest and tell that part of me, “thank you for trying to protect me, I know you’re afraid because you’re uncertain but it’s going to be ok, we are safe.”
+When I feel irrationally afraid of something I put my hand on my chest and tell that part of me, “thank you for trying to protect me, I know you’re afraid because you’re uncertain but it’s going to be ok, I am safe.”